DFE-Digital/early-careers-framework/README.md

 1. Make sure you are ok with the content in seed files to be created in your db.
 2. Run `cf login -a api.london.cloud.service.gov.uk -u USERNAME`, `USERNAME` is your personal GOV.UK PaaS account email address
-3. Run `cf run-task ecf-dev "cd .. && cd app && ../usr/local/bundle/bin/bundle exec rails db:seed"` to start the task.
+3. Run `cf run-task ecf-engage-and-learn-dev "cd .. && cd app && ../usr/local/bundle/bin/bundle exec rails db:seed"` to start the task.

 ### Updating cip content from changes on an app